-In their excellent article, "Big Oil Companies Struggle to Justify Project Costs," Sheck and Gilbert reported Chevron, ExxonMobil and Royal Dutch Shell had "spent more than $120 billion in 2013 to boost their oil and gas output -- about the same cost in today's dollars as putting a man on the moon.
+In their excellent Wall Street Journal article, "Big Oil Companies Struggle to Justify Project Costs," Sheck and Gilbert reported that Chevron, ExxonMobil, and Royal Dutch Shell had, "spent more than $120 billion in 2013 to boost their oil and gas output—about the same cost in today's dollars as putting a man on the moon.
 But the three oil giants have little to show for all their big spending.
 Oil and gas production are down despite combined capital expenses of a half-trillion dollars in the past five years.
 Each company is expected to report later this week a profit decline for 2013 compared with 2012, even though oil prices are high."

-The reason for the high spending and the low rewards was that oil companies of that size need mammoth finds to provide the scale of production necessary for the company.
+The recent for the high spending and the low rewards was that oil companies of that size need mammoth finds to provide the scale of production necessary for the company.

-But that's not the case with Octagon 88, Americas Petrogas and other small cap oil and natural gas concerns.
+That is not the case with Octagon 88, Americas Petrogas, and other small cap oil and natural gas concerns.
 Smaller holdings can be very rewarding.
 That is a huge advantage for investors.

-Another feature: small cap oil and natural gas firms are more attractive takeover targets.
+Another feature is that small cap oil and natural gas firms are more attractive takeover targets.

-There should be room in all portfolios for big and small cap oil concerns.
+There should be room in all portfolioes for big and small cap oil concerns.

 The dividend income from an ExxonMobil or Royal Dutch Shell cannot be topped by a smaller firm.
 But the potential growth of an Octagon 88 or Americas Petrogas is far greater than that for a Chevron.
 Moreover, that growth comes as a much reduced cost.